ElektraInitiative/libelektra/doc/decisions/0_drafts/header_file_structure.md

       Each of these functions/structs/symbols has a specific "target audience" that needs access.

       Symbols belonging to this category should not appear in a public section of the `symbols.map` file.
+      Headers declaring such symbols generally should not be installed.

   4. Finally, there things that aren't part of the public API, but may be in future.
       This includes e.g., `ksFindHierarchy` or `elektraReadArrayNumber`.